tsamsonov/supplementary-contours/README.md

 6. **Width-centrality mask** tool combines width and centrality rasters and produces the raster which masks the suitable areas for supplementary contours generation.

-Example digital elevation models are contained in DEM.zip archive available from `data` folder of this repository.

 A detailed description of the method can be found in the following paper:

 *Samsonov T., Koshel S, Walther D., Jenny B.* Automated placement of supplementary contour lines // **International Journal of Geographical Information Science**. — 2019. — Vol. 33. — DOI: 10.1080/13658816.2019.1610965

-(c) Timofey Samsonov & Dmitry Walther, Lomonosov MSU Faculty of Geography, 2017-2019
+© 2017-2019, Timofey Samsonov & Dmitry Walther, Lomonosov MSU Faculty of Geography.